kasemsasa/305-SOFT-Group-19/business/UserResearch.md

 # User Research
 * Observation 1
-    - Observation Statement:
+    - Observation Statement: Most URI students use instagram, so Rhody Radar should connect to Instragram's data in some way
-    - Supporting Data:
+    - Supporting Data: In our survey, 83% of respondents use Instagram to hear about upcoming clubs or events.
-    - Team Action (if any):
+    - Team Action (if any): Our app should use Instagram in some way, shape or form, such as its API.

 * Observation 2
     - Observation Statement: